-STUN, defined in RFC 3489 [169], assists devices behind a NAT firewall or router with their packet routing.
+STUN, defined in RFC 3489 [218] (replaced by RFC 5389 [219]), assists devices behind a NAT firewall or router with their packet routing.

 - enables a device to find out its public IP address and the type of NAT service its sitting behind - By querying a STUN server with a known public address, the STUN client learns the public IP and port address that were allocated by this client's) NAT. - operates on TCP and UDP port 3478 - uses DNS SRV records to find STUN servers attached to a domain.
 The service name is stun.udp or stun.tcp - Unfortunately, it is not (yet) widely supported by VOIP devices